bedoo96/Bus-Line-Simulation-GAMA/README.md

 # Bus-Line-Simulation-GAMA
-This project aims to use the generic Agent-based Modeling Architecture (GAMA)  create agent, monitor comportment and simulate all of these agents in a bus ligne by using QGIS to create a graphical view
+This project aims to use the generic Agent-based Modeling Architecture (GAMA) to create agents, monitor their behavior, and simulate their interactions within a bus line.
+QGIS will be used to create a graphical view of the simulation.